polkachu/server-monitoring/README.md

 # Prometheus, Grafana and Alert Manager Setup

-This repo is to set up Prometheus, Grafana and Alert Manager for a groups on internal network nodes.
+This repo is to set up Prometheus, Grafana and Alert Manager for a group of networked servers.

 ## Setp 1: Set up your own inventory file